tonymm81/table_project/README.md

 testing:
 -main root windows pack() command is moved now. test if thats okay to slave windows if there is some pack commands how it works.

+test result. label and buttons are different position. the slider is right side. this canvS is quite small. i have to figure out why it is so small its only half of top window side